niksy/hascheck/README.md

 #### callback

 Type: `Function`
-Returns: ( [Suspicious words] )
+Returns: `Array`

 Callback to execute after text has been checked.
+Returns list of suspicious words.

 If there is no cached value for provided text, Hascheck will be called for results and callback will be returned after successful request.

-### `hascheck.getSuggestions(text, [callback])`
+### `getSuggestions(text, [callback])`

 Returns: `Array`